Skip to main content

 Setup

-You'll also need to have an Azure OpenAI instance deployed.
+You’ll need to have an Azure OpenAI instance deployed.
 You can deploy a version on Azure Portal following this guide.

 Once you have your instance running, make sure you have the name of your instance and key.
 You can find the key in the Azure Portal, under the “Keys and Endpoint” section of your instance.